Jackson0Wells/antigravity-auto-retry/README.md

 ## Uninstall

-If you decide you no longer want to use the auto-retry tool, simply restart your computer (so the background process ends) and then delete the folder.
-It leaves no trace on your system!
+1. Open `Setup Antigravity Auto Retry.vbs` and click **"Detach / Uninstall"**.
+This restores your original Antigravity IDE shortcut so it points directly to the IDE again.
+2. Restart your computer (so any running background process ends).
+3. Delete this folder.

+> **Important:** Do NOT skip step 1.
+If you delete the folder without detaching first, your IDE shortcut will point to a missing file and the IDE won't open.